Is it Better to Part your Hair on the Left or the Right?

 Viewing these results with healthy skepticism, I wondered if participants might have not been paying attention and that’s why I didn’t find any differences.
 But that explanation didn’t seem to pan out.
 Every other factor—whether the model was male versus female, had a neutral expression, or was smiling, and which trait was being rated—had a huge effect on ratings.
 Participants were paying attention alright.
 But whether the hair was parted on the left or the right didn’t seem to matter.

 Another possible explanation for not finding a difference is that participants didn’t notice the person’s hair in the first place.
 To test this idea, I presented a new set of 900 Americans with both the left-part and the right-part versions of the female in Figure 2, side by side.
 Their task was to indicate which looks better: the left part, the right part, or there’s no difference.
 In spite of blatantly drawing participants’ attention to the way the hair was parted in the two images, the most common response was to indicate there was no difference (50% of responses).
-The remaining half were evenly split between choosing the right and left parts.
+The remaining half was evenly split between choosing the right and left parts.
 These results lent even stronger support for the conclusion that, when it comes to appearance, hair parts matter not.
 The pop culture idea seems to be a myth.

 Psychological scientists’ reactions to these findings have been as intriguing as the findings themselves.
 The biggest point of contention seems to be that the article that I published about this research offered no new psychological theory.
 After all, a theory is not needed to explain the absence of a thing.
 The journal editor who handled this article recognized this fact but still decided that putting widespread cultural beliefs to a rigorous test is a worthwhile objective.

 Others saw it differently.
-An editor at an another journal (hilariously) decided to not even send the paper out for review, writing “I personally find this research interesting and useful (my own hair parts naturally on the right and many barbers and stylists have unsuccessfully tried to change it to the left in efforts reminiscent of asking a left-handed child to write with his right hand)… Unfortunately, [this journal] puts a premium on the theoretical contribution of its published articles, and so I must regretfully inform you that we can’t move forward…”
+An editor at another journal (hilariously) decided to not even send the paper out for review, writing “I personally find this research interesting and useful (my own hair parts naturally on the right and many barbers and stylists have unsuccessfully tried to change it to the left in efforts reminiscent of asking a left-handed child to write with his right hand)… Unfortunately, [this journal] puts a premium on the theoretical contribution of its published articles, and so I must regretfully inform you that we can’t move forward…”

-I often wonder about whether the primary goal of psychological research is to learn about the real world or whether the goal is to advance psychological theory.
+I often wonder whether the primary goal of psychological research is to learn about the real world or whether the goal is to advance psychological theory.
 Some psychologists seem to be reluctant to test pop culture beliefs when the stakes for psychological theory are low.
 This reluctance may explain why, prior to my paper, the only definitive statement regarding hair parts coming from scientists was from a nuclear physicist and cultural anthropologist team (I’m not making this up), who claimed that hair parts matter and created a spin-off company selling non-reversing mirrors, which range in price from $225 to $1995.
 The methods and data presented in their article fell well short of current scientific standards.
 If it weren’t for a brave editor willing to publish an atheoretical null finding, psychology would remain reticent on a widely held false belief about psychology.

 For Further Reading: